About Me

 - Multimodal Reasoning for Scientific Discovery:

-- Foundation Models training: We studies how foundation models can be trained and adapted for scientific domains while preserving generalization, reasoning, and scalability, with an emphasis on data-efficient and domain-aware learning for reliable scientific use.
+- Foundation Models training: We study how foundation models can be trained and adapted for scientific domains while preserving generalization, reasoning, and scalability, with an emphasis on data-efficient and domain-aware learning for reliable scientific use.

 - Reliable AI systems:

-We studies methods for ensuring that AI systems are robust, interpretable, and dependable in high-stakes environments.
+We study methods for ensuring that AI systems are robust, interpretable, and dependable in high-stakes environments.
 We focus on uncertainty quantification, hallucination detection, failure prediction, and risk-aware reasoning to support safe and predictable deployment in real-world scientific applications.